-A woman may bring one visitor with her to clinic appointments such as a 20-week ultrasound.
-Both parties should wear a face mask into the clinic and for the duration of the appointment.
+A pregnant person may bring two visitors with them to clinic appointments such as a 20-week ultrasound.
+All parties should wear a face mask into the clinic and for the duration of the appointment.

 Who can go to pediatric appointments?

 When a parent brings their child in for an appointment or procedure, both the parent and child must wear a mask while on hospital grounds.
-Because the child is the patient, one parent counts as their one visitor.
-That parent or guardian cannot bring a partner, spouse or other children with them.
-They may switch with another parent or guardian, although it’s safest to keep this to a minimum.
+Because the child is the patient, one parent counts as one visitor.
+That parent or guardian can bring a partner, spouse or other child with them.
+All minor visitors must be accompanied by a responsible adult.

 Can I have visitors in the hospital?

-An adult hospitalized for four days may have several visitors over the course of their stay, but only one at a time.
+A patient hospitalized for a few days may have several visitors over the course of their stay, but only two at a time.
 It is recommended to keep the total number of visitors to a minimum.
 All visitors must wear a mask while on hospital grounds.

-What about visitors to skilled nursing and assisted living facilities?
+What about visitors to skilled nursing and assisted living locations?